drmeister/legacy-externals-clasp/README.md

 The libraries are built and put into the $PREFIX (see local.config) directory

 Other useful make targets:

-make setup      - configures all libraries<br>
+make            - this is the same as:  make clean; make setup; make subAll make setup      - configures all libraries<br>
 make subAll     - makes all libraries<br>
 make clean      - Clean out all built files under this directory, but not the $PREFIX target directory.<br>